 The MRI scan is the best noninvasive way to determine if the implant is broken.
 These scans are usually not covered by insurance.
 It is also recommended that a ruptured implant be replaced.
 Replacement of a ruptured silicone gel implant requires the removal of the scar tissue around the implant at the same time.
 This is done to remove as much of the free silicone gel as possible.

 If a saline implant breaks it will deflate.
 It is very evident when that has occurred.
 No MRI scans are needed.
-If they do have to be replaced, it is a much less invasive and simpler procedure when compared to silicone gel implants.
-Saline implants do have the downside of being less natural in the way they look and feel.
-They look rounder and feel firmer.
+If they do have to be replaced, it is a much less invasive and simpler procedure compared to silicone gel implants.
+Most saline implants do have the downside of being less natural in the way they look and feel, appearing rounder and feeling firmer than natural breast tissue.
 There may also be more rippling of the saline implant when compared to the silicone gel implant.

-There is now a new implant that combines some of the pros of silicone implants and eliminates some of the negatives of saline implants.
+There is now an implant that combines some of the pros of silicone implants and eliminates some of the negatives of saline implants.
 It is called the IDEAL implant.
 It is a saline implant that looks, feels, and acts like a silicone gel implant but does not require MRI follow-up.
-Just like saline implants, it will deflate visibly if ruptured and is easily replaced.
-It is also adjustable when initially placed.
-Just like silicone gel implants, it is softer and more natural in look and feel.
+The IDEAL implant:

 This new type of implant was developed by plastic surgeons and appears to offer a suitable alternative to the old-style saline implants and silicone gel-filled implants.
 A complete discussion with a plastic surgeon certified by the American Board of Plastic Surgery with extensive experience in breast augmentation can help you decide what type of implant is right for you.